sdiehl/wiwinwlh/tutorial.md

 ```

 Sometimes you'd also like to add a library from a local project into a sandbox.
-In this case the add-source command can be used to bring it into the sandbox
+In this case, the add-source command can be used to bring it into the sandbox
 from a local directory.

 ```bash